english-blog/english-blog.github.io/_posts/2013-08-20-48-days-challenge-wake-up-at-5-am-daily.md

 I am beginning to feel contentment with myself, happy with my life (Thanks to Sangavi).
 A thought of unknown origin tells me - It's time to give back.
 But, I don't know what to give or how to give.
 I am searching for a meaning for my life, even though my conscious atheist self, says that there is no meaning.
 I want to organize my lifestyle and channel my energy in proper ways, so I may find many excellent & exciting ideas/opportunities that my entire life would not be enough to complete them.
 Feeling excited as I write this.

 **PS:** Today I woke up at 4.47 AM and did tasks 0 - 5 :)

-**Would you be interested to take up this challenge?.
-What are the tasks on your morning list?**